mhaowork/amblegpt/README.md

 ## Future Work
 1. ~Allow easier prompt customization~
-2. Further reduce # of tokens required to process a clip
+2. ~Custom prompts per camera to allow GPT to understand the angle and context of each camera.~
-3. Custom prompts per camera to allow GPT to understand the angle and context of each camera.
+3. Further reduce # of tokens required to process a clip